mesoform/concierge-app-playbook/README.md

 Default = `/etc/{{ project_name }}`
 * custom_orchestration_dir = the location where you want your custom application orchestration config template to output to.
 This is not container orchestration (e.g. docker-compose.yml) but how you want to orchestrate your application (e.g. containerpilot.json).
 The default is /etc inside your container.
+* upstreams (list) = a list of service names, registered in Consul and which your application depends upon
+* downstreams (list) = a list of clients which are registed in Consul as a service; and your application may want to configure access for

 See vars/main.yml and defaults/main.yml for others variables and their descriptions and any non-declared container orchestration options like mem_limit (defaults to 128MB)are best updated in the compose files at the end.